Hôtel du Cap: History

 For many years the hotel did not accept credit cards.
-Cash only was accepted, though most guests wired money ahead of their stay.
-In 2006 this policy was dropped.
+Only cash was accepted, with most guests wiring money ahead of their stay.
+In 2006, this policy was dropped.
+In 2012, TVs were installed.
+In 2013, guest's hand-drawn selfies included Conan O’Brien, Johnny Depp and Pelé.

+In May 2011, the Hôtel du Cap-Eden Roc was hosting, on its principal driveway to the sea, the Croisière 2011–2012 Collection of the Chanel couture house.
+It also was the scene for designer Karl Lagerfeld's 2011 short-film The Tale of a Fairy, featuring actors and models including Freja Beha, Bianca Balti, Amanda Harlech, Anna Mouglalis, Kristen McMenamy, Baptiste Giabiconi, Sébastien Jondeau, and Mark Vanderloo.

 For about twenty years, amfAR, a nonprofit devoted to AIDS research, has held a charity auction at the Hôtel du Cap-Eden-Roc as part of its annual Cinema Against AIDS event at the Cannes Film Festival.
-In May 2011, the Hôtel du Cap-Eden Roc was hosting, on its principal driveway to the sea, the Croisière 2011–2012 Collection of the Chanel couture house.
-It also was the scene for designer Karl Lagerfeld's short-film The Tale of a Fairy, featuring actors and models such as Anna Mouglalis, Kristen McMenamy or Baptiste Giabiconi.

 Amenities

-The property is composed of 3 buildings:
+The property is composed of 5 buildings: